SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-windows-8-in-a-week-on-reflection.markdown

 >
 > On starting to use Windows 8 the second thing you will notice is that everything does indeed run a LOT faster, even Zune (which on Windows 7 seems very bloated and slow to respond, for me at least) fires up almost instantly and navigating around it is smooth especially if you minimise it for a while and return to it (++).
 >
-> I have yet to actually try full VS2010 but after i had installed the Windows Phone developer SDK, both Blend and VS Express did start quicker (although this was more noticeable in Blend).&nbsp; I then also installed the VS 2011 ultimate dev preview and things took a turn for the worse but more on that later.
+> I have yet to actually try full VS2010 but after i had installed the Windows Phone developer SDK, both Blend and VS Express did start quicker (although this was more noticeable in Blend).
+I then also installed the VS 2011 ultimate dev preview and things took a turn for the worse but more on that later.
 >
 > ![align=](http://www.dotnetscraps.com/samples/bullets/036.gif) **Enter Metro**
 >
-> Now I say that was the second, the first is the thing everyone talks about is the new Metro interface which to be fair i see as just a replacement for the old Windows Start panel but others see it as more.&nbsp; This is certainly one of the biggest features that from a desktop perspective takes some getting used to however if you look at it as if they have taken the start panel and tipped it on it is side and added a bit of flair / animation, then you wo not go far wrong.
+> Now I say that was the second, the first is the thing everyone talks about is the new Metro interface which to be fair i see as just a replacement for the old Windows Start panel but others see it as more.
+This is certainly one of the biggest features that from a desktop perspective takes some getting used to however if you look at it as if they have taken the start panel and tipped it on it is side and added a bit of flair / animation, then you wo not go far wrong.
 >
 > Once you understand how to use the new metro interface (coming from Windows Phone makes this a lot easier) you will find it a lot easier to work with and you gain a whole world of experience by just watching it.
 >